maly/bas80/README.md

 `LET ptr{key} = ptr{key} + 5` - structure pointer can be used on a both sides of an assign.

+*WARNING!* Structure pointers has no checks!
+If you use a pointer to an invalid area, results will be unpredictable and it can crash or destroy data!

 ## String slices

 String variable can be "sliced" (like with LEFT$, MID$, RIGHT$), but in a more flexible way.
 Just use the string slice syntax as described below.